LattePandaTeam/Docs/content/projects/SendDataToAzureStorage.md

 - Configuring Azure Storage
 - Run the Sample and send light sensor data to Azure Storage.

-##### About this document
+**About this document**

-This tutorial is adapted from link .
+This tutorial is adapted from [link](https://github.com/Azure/azure-iot-sdks) .
 The functions have been adapted for LattePanda.
-This samples uses Node.JS, click for more language platforms and further tutorials.
-What’s Azure Storage
+This samples uses Node.JS, [click](https://github.com/Azure/azure-iot-sdks) for more language platforms and further tutorials.

-Azure Storage is the cloud storage solution for modern applications that rely on durability, availability, and scalability to meet the needs of their customers.
-Azure Storage is massively scalable, so you can store and process hundreds of terabytes of data to support the big data scenarios required by scientific, financial analysis, and media applications.
-Or you can store the small amounts of data required for a small business website.
+**What’s Azure IoT Hub**

+Microsoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
+Azure IoT Hub is a fully managed service that enables reliable and secure bi-directional communications between millions of IoT devices and an application back end.
+Azure IoT Hub offers reliable device-to-cloud and cloud-to-device hyper-scale messaging, enables secure communications using per-device security credentials and access control, and includes device libraries for the most popular languages and platforms.

 # 3 Steps to run Azure IoT Hub application on your LattePanda